Lifann/PlayGround/tensorflow/inference/freeze_test/README.md

 |       `-- variables.index
 ```

 3. Start the real training process.
-And save the model to checkpoint, where stable in use, while setting max_to_keep = 1.
+And save the model to checkpoint, where stable in use.
 If it's distributed, save the checkpoint in shared directory such as HDFS or Ceph, etc..

-4. Copy the .data-00000-of-00001 and .index file to the SavedModel directory and rename then as variables.data-00000-of-00001, and variables.index
+4. Copy the .data-00000-of-00001 and .index file to the SavedModel directory and rename then as variables.data-00000-of-00001, and variables.index.
+If there are several pieces of .data files, you need to rename all the prefix to variables, (variables.data-0000${index}-of-0000${num})

 5. Now the new SavedModel is ready for use.